Friday, 29 May 2026

 29) Here we go again...
 26/5/26 1 year since he was first hospitalised and diagnosed.

-A whole year since he was first hospitalised after being unable to swallow and having a subsequent diagnosis of oesophageal cancer which they couldn't treat or operate on due to his age (95).
+Today is a whole year since he was first hospitalised after being unable to swallow and having a subsequent diagnosis of oesophageal cancer which they couldn't treat or operate on due to his age (95).

 It was also my day off and the man's monthly City Hospice appointment.
 I'd reminded him the time and asked him to be ready.

 I arrived with a full twenty minutes to spare until we needed to leave.
 The man was sat at the kitchen table, head in his hands.
 It was the warmest day ever recorded in May.
-The man was dressed in a thick wooly jumper and a wooly hat.
+The man was dressed in a thick woolly jumper and a woolly hat.
 I asked wasn't he too hot?
 He said asked were we going or not.'
 I was talking to Ant and suddenly we heard the front door go.
 The man had left the building and was headed to the car.
 I told Ant to lock up and went to help the man down the steps.
 He was extremely slow because he can't see the steps properly.
 He said 'Where's Ant?
 Is he in the car already?
 Where is he?'
 I said he was still in the house.

 'Has he got my bag and my hospital stuff?'
 He apparently had taken it upon himself to pack a hospital bag in case they kept him in.
 Hmmm.